Categories

 The accord came into effect January 16, 2016… working effectively until May, 2018 when Trump pulled out of the deal and imposed sanctions again.

 Trump pulled out, to the astonishment of the other members, so he could upstage Obama, claiming he could make a better deal.
 Headlining his demagoguery was his cry that the treaty called for PAYING IRAN 8 BILLION DOLLARS.
 WHY SHOULD WE PAY THEM 8 BILLION DOLLARS?
 Because it was their money in US banks, frozen since the Iran hostage crisis…and it was a reasonable concession to aid in the final agreement.
-Trump tried to bully another deal he could call the Trump deal, but without the diplomatic understanding and experience he failed – proving fact that it was trump that ”didn’t know what the f he was doing.”
+Trump tried to bully another deal he could call the Trump deal, but without the diplomatic understanding and experience he failed – proving fact that it was trump himself that ”didn’t know what the f he was doing.”

 What happened to the relations among the parties of the Iran nuclear peace treaty after Trump pulled out in 2018?

-When former U.S. President Donald Trump unilaterally withdrew the United States from the Joint Comprehensive Plan of Action (JCPOA) — commonly known as the Iran nuclear deal — in May 2018, the decision had major ripple effects on relations among all parties involved.
+When President Donald Trump unilaterally withdrew the United States from the Joint Comprehensive Plan of Action (JCPOA) — commonly known as the Iran nuclear deal — in May 2018, the decision had major ripple effects on relations among all parties involved.
 Here’s how the relationships evolved post-withdrawal

 1. United States